qualitydixon/giffer/README.md

 - ~~Make gif play on hover.~~
 - Add buttons for trending and random.
-- Add Random Gif to front page.
+- ~~Add Random Gif to front page.~~
 - Add Trending Gifs to bottom of results.
 - ~~Facebook/Twitter share~~
+- Code cleanup.
+- set onclick to send user to gif's giphy page.